mzazon/awesome-cloud-projects/aws/multi-account-resource-discovery/multi-account-resource-discovery.md

     Properties:
       AWSServiceName: config.amazonaws.com
-      Description: Service-linked role for AWS Config EOF
+      Description: Service-linked role for AWS Config
+    DeletionPolicy: Retain
+EOF

    echo "✅ Member account discovery configuration template created" echo "Deploy this template using AWS StackSets to member accounts" echo "Template saved as: member-account-template.yaml"
    ```

+   The member account template is ready for deployment across your organization to establish consistent resource discovery capabilities in all accounts.

 ## Validation & Testing